Medicare Advantage Vs Medigap (Medicare Supplement)

 - Medigap plans also have an Initial Open Enrollment Period (OEP), which lasts for six months starting from the first day of the month in which you turn 65 and are enrolled in Medicare Part B.

-- Medicare Advantage plans typically do not have underwriting requirements and accept all health conditions, including End-Stage Renal Disease (ESRD).
+- Medicare Advantage plans typically do not have underwriting requirements and members with all health conditions, including End-Stage Renal Disease (ESRD).

-- Medigap plans can be enrolled without medical underwriting during the initial OEP.
+- Medigap plans can be enrolled without medical underwriting during the initial enrollment period.
 However, if you want to switch to a different Medigap plan after the initial OEP, you may need to go through medical underwriting.

 - Medicare Advantage plans often include prescription drug coverage (Part D) as part of their benefits.